 Authorities were investigating the death of a toddler whose body was found Friday in a Covina residence.

 The child was found dead in the 100 block of East Italia Street, according to Covina police Sgt.
 David Rodriguez.
-Information was not immediately released on the boy’s name, age, or cause of death.
+Information was not immediately available on the child’s gender or identity.

 The investigation began about 3:25 a.m., when a Covina sergeant “observed a partially clothed female adult running in the middle of the street at 300 N. Second Ave.,” Rodriguez said.